Programme for UBD-Snibe Symposium 2026

 The panel discussion brings together representatives from industry, clinical laboratories, professional bodies, and academia to explore how diagnostic innovations are adopted and implemented in real-world healthcare settings.
 Moving beyond technical details, the discussion highlights the challenges, opportunities, and practical considerations involved in translating diagnostic advances into routine practice, particularly within small- and medium-sized healthcare systems.

-The session will focus on contemporary clinical chemistry and immonoassay platforms, with particular emphasis on the MAGLUMI X3 (MX3) analyser and its application in routine clinical chemistry workflows.
-Through curated datasets from RTCT Diagnostics, this session highlights how advancement in laboratory solutions enhance workflow efficiency, analytical reliability and clinical outcomes.
+The session will focus on contemporary clinical chemistry and immonoassay platforms, with particular emphasis on the MAGLUMI portfolio of chemiluminescence immunoassay (CLIA) platforms and its application in routine clinical chemistry workflows.
+Through presentation and discussion of current diagnostic challenges and technological innovations, participants will gain insight into how automated CLIA platforms contribute to workflow optimisation, analytical performance and improved clinical outcomes.

 Plenary Session 2 - Diagnostics for Non-Communicable Diseases: From Screening to Monitoring